Skip to main content

 Ad19a/64 vector for vaccination

-Key benefits of our Ad19a/64 vector
+Key benefits of our Ad19a/64 adenoviral vaccine vector

-• Leverage its low seroprevalence within the human population
+• Low seroprevalence within the human population

-Transduction experiments with human myoblasts and primary myotubes
+• Transduction experiments with human myoblasts and primary myotubes

 Transduction of myoblasts with Ad5-EGFP (Ad5) and Ad19a/64-EGFP (Ad19a)

 Primary myoblasts of human ape, pig, and mouse origin were transduced with 1250 VP/cell (green columns), 2500 VP/cell (black columns), and 12500 VP/cell (grey columns) respectively, and GFP expression was quantified after 48 hr.
-Each value represents the mean of transgene expression per well in relative light units (RLU) from five independent experiments +
+Each value represents the mean of transgene expression per well in relative light units (RLU) from five independent experiments +/- SD.

 Transduction of primary myotubes (MTs) with Ad5EGFP and Ad19a/64-EGFP